Johnny-Morgan/hike-logger/static/testing/TESTING.md

     - Confirmed that the correct flash message was displayed.

 - Checked that clicking the 'Cancel' button redirects the user to the hike page.

+#### Dashboard page

+- Confirmed that a 403 error message is displayed if a non-admin user or guest attempts to enter the dashboard page.

+- Confirmed all CRUD functionality for adding, editing and deleting a hike area was working correctly.

+- Confirmed all CRUD functionality for adding, editing and deleting a hike time was working correctly.